 Board – The Board view tab shows you a kanban-style representation of your organization’s parts.
 Utilizing Kanban boards, you can easily rearrange your parts, simplifying the management of status updates and providing a visual means to monitor inventory status.

-Insights – This tab is used to analyze collected data from your organization’s shipments With Insights, you can uncover valuable information pertaining to shipment frequency, tracking, and even customer requests.
+Insights – This tab is used to analyze collected data from your organization’s parts.
+With Insights, you can uncover valuable information pertaining to part usage, stock, and even location.
 For more on Insights, please check out our Getting Started with Insights guide.

 How to add a part